 The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
-Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income.
-Witholding taxes are included in the statement of comprehensive income within other operating expenses.
+Such income or gains are recorded net of withholding taxes in the statement of comprehensive income.

 The benefits of imputation credits and foreign tax paid are passed on to unitholders.